PROFILE

 Nigeria, and Gabon.

-Spanish and French are both official
+Spanish and French are both official languages,

-languages, though use of Spanish predominates.
+though use of Spanish predominates.
+The Roman

-The Roman Catholic Church has greatly influenced
+Catholic Church has greatly influenced both

-both religion and education.
+religion and education.

-Equatoguineans tend to have both a Spanish
+Equatoguineans tend to have both a Spanish first

-When written, the Spanish and African first
+written, the Spanish and African first names are

-names are followed by the father's first name
+followed by the father's first name (which

-(which becomes the principal surname) and the
+becomes the principal surname) and the mother's

-four names, with a different surname for each
+names, with a different surname for each

 generation.